Pheochromocytoma: Pathology

+Treatment

 Surgery

 Surgical resection is the only curative option for pheochromocytoma as of 2019.
 A successful excision is a multidisciplinary effort involving the endocrinologist and the patient pre-operatively (discussed below) and the surgical team and anesthesiologist intraoperatively.
 Without frequent and adequate communication between all of the above-mentioned teams, a favorable outcome is much more difficult.
 The United States Endocrine Society 2014 Clinical Practice Guideline for pheochromocytoma recommend a laparoscopic adrenalectomy (minimally invasive technique) for most adrenal tumors, unless they are invasive or are larger than 6.0 centimeters.
-A 2018 systematic review suggests that laparoscopic retroperotenial adrenalectomy appears to reduce late morbidity, time to oral fluid or foor intake and time to ambulation when compared to laparoscopic transperitoneal adrenalectomy, however there is uncertainty about these effects due to very low-quality evidence.
-For outcomes such as all-cause mortality, early morbidity, socioeconomic effects, and operative and postoperative parameter, the evidence is uncertain about the effects of either interventions over the other.
+A 2018 systematic review suggests that laparoscopic retroperotenial adrenalectomy appears to reduce late morbidity, time to oral fluid or food intake and time to ambulation when compared to laparoscopic transperitoneal adrenalectomy, however there is uncertainty about these effects due to very low-quality evidence.
+For outcomes such as all-cause mortality, early morbidity, socioeconomic effects, and operative and postoperative parameters, the evidence is uncertain about the effects of either intervention over the other.

-It is important to note that larger tumors even for those larger than 6.0 cm can be attempted with a minimally invasive approach, but the team should be prepared to convert to an open procedure if necessary.
+Larger tumors, even for those larger than 6.0 cm, can be attempted with a minimally invasive approach, but the team should be prepared to convert to an open procedure if necessary.
 An open procedure (traditional surgical technique) is currently preferred for extra-adrenal disease, unless the tumor is small, non-invasive, and in an easy to maneuver location.
 While previous data indicated the need for a minimally invasive approach with malignant and/or metastatic disease, current research indicates a successful operation is feasible and results in a shorter hospital stay.
 Literature within the last decade has also demonstrated that the robotic technique may be successfully utilized for adrenal tumors.

-Typically, complete or total adrenalectomy is performed; however, a technique referred to as "cortical-sparing" can leave a remnant (piece) of the adrenal gland in hopes of avoiding life-long steroid replacement if the left and right adrenal glands need to be removed.
+Typically, complete or total adrenalectomy is performed; however, a technique referred to as "cortical-sparing" can leave a remnant (piece) of the adrenal gland in hopes of avoiding lifelong steroid replacement if the left and right adrenal glands need to be removed.
 The issue is particularly important in patients with MEN and VHL-related disease, which has a higher chance of bilateral pheochromocytomas.
 The risk of leaving adrenal tissue is recurrent disease (tumor comes back).
 A 2019 cohort study reported that despite a 13% recurrent rate in patients who underwent a cortical-sparing adrenalectomy for pheochromocytoma, there was no decreased survival compared to their total adrenalectomy counterparts.